Ducasse/Myg/README.md

 # Myg

-Myg is a project containing games and providing tools to create other games
+Myg is a project containing games and providing tools to create other games.

 ## Loading the project

-To load a stable version of this project with this snippet in Pharo 11:
+Load a stable version of Myg with the following snippet, in Pharo 11:

 ```Smalltalk
 Author fullName: 'No'.